Down Mexico Way

-“Oh, Joe,” Ava hugged herself as she shivered.
+“Oh, Joe,” Isabella hugged herself as she shivered.
 “Why are you now calling it a ritual?”

 “Because I am seeing signs when I get to those areas before anyone else.
 When I go in alone, I find a few pieces of clothing with blood.
 I also find dead bodies.
 It’s becoming a pattern.
 The leftovers look like a ritual.”

 “The places where you find the dead bodies?
 Don’t tell me that this happens often.”

 “Isabella, I have already told you more about my investigation than I have admitted to anyone that I am supposed to report to.
 I can’t release that information to you.
 But of the land that’s being sold which is public record, the buyers can’t be located, their addresses are in foreign places, and the sellers move out of the region.”

 “You don’t have a need-to-know on that question.
 However, I’m thinking the wheels are turning on just how you’re going to jump over that hurdle.
 And as I admitted, I’ve already given you too much information for you to be satisfied with just going back to the east coast.
 So, I’ll tell you another observation that may ease your mind.
 The murders always happen this side of the border, I’ve found the blood, the torn and bloody clothing, the vehicles.
 But if it is someone that they torture for a sacrifice, they bury what’s left of the bodies, usually ashes, down Mexico way.”